Josh Donaldson Player Props: Yankees vs. Athletics

 Josh Donaldson At The Plate

-- Donaldson is batting .132 with seven home runs and six walks.
+- Donaldson is hitting .139 with a double, seven home runs and six walks.

-- Donaldson has gotten a hit in seven of 22 games this year (31.8%), with multiple hits twice.
+- In eight of 23 games this year (34.8%), Donaldson has reached safely via hit, and that includes multiple hits twice.

-- Donaldson has driven in a run in seven games this season (31.8%), including one multiple-RBI game.
+- Donaldson has driven in a run in eight games this year (34.8%), including two games with multiple runs batted in.

-- He has scored at least once nine times this year (40.9%), including one multi-run game.
+- In nine of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.